JamesTargett/sass_intro/README.md

-### SCSS & CSS Frameworks
+# SCSS & CSS Frameworks

 This project was primarily an introduction to working with web frameworks like Bootstrap to quickly build and deploy a website.
-For this project also served as an introduction to Sassy CSS.
+This project also served as an introduction to Sassy CSS.